-Benefits begin the first day of the month within 30 days after your spouse or beneficiary applies for benefits (provided the required documentation has been submitted and approved by the Board of Trustees).
-Your surviving spouse may elect to defer payment of the pre-retirement surviving spouse annuity until the later of December 31 of the calendar year:
+Benefits begin the first day of the month within 30 days after your spouse or beneficiary applies for benefits (provided the required documentation has been submitted and approved).
+A surviving spouse may elect to defer payment of the pre-retirement surviving spouse annuity until the later of December 31 of the calendar year:

-- That follows the year you died; or - You would have reached age 701⁄2.
+- That follows the year you died; or - You would have reached age $70\frac{1}{2}$, (age 72 if you were born on or after July 1, 1949).

-If your surviving spouse is the sole beneficiary, this election must be made no later than September 30 of the calendar year that follows the year you died or would have reached age $70\frac{1}{2}$ or, if earlier, of the calendar year containing the fifth anniversary of your death.
+If your surviving spouse is the sole beneficiary, this election must be made no later than September 30 of the calendar year that follows the year you died or would have reached age 701⁄2 (age 72 if you were born on or after July 1, 1949) or, if earlier, of the calendar year containing the fifth anniversary of your death.
 This also applies if your surviving spouse is your sole beneficiary and he or she dies before payments begin.